Vexil-Derivative/atakmaps/readme.md

 This repo holds various ATAK-related map projects and may drift over time as different data/maps are used.
 Each project lives in its own folder under `projects/`.

 Projects
-- MVUM — Motor Vehicle Use Map export to ATAK KML/KMZ (roads/trails, labels, access legend).
+- USFS MVUM — Motor Vehicle Use Map export to ATAK KML/KMZ (roads/trails, labels, access legend).
 Requires MVUM roads/trails shapefiles placed in `projects/mvum/inputs/` (not tracked in git); see `projects/mvum/readme.md` for details.

 #Links